Federal reforms

 Per the Administrative Procedures Act, agencies propose rules to implement federal laws.
 The public can comment on all proposed rules before an agency finalizes them.

-For more details, search the Federal Registrar for Department of the Interior proposed rules .
+For more details, search the Federal Register for Department of the Interior proposed rules .

 Reform in action